 - The Amazon number of sellers that have been able to create a fully functioning business on Amazon in just three months is 55%.

 - 12.55% of Amazon sellers make more than $5000 per month.
 This translates to a salary of at least $50,000 per year, which, when paired with income from other eCommerce platforms, can make selling online an incredibly lucrative career.
 23% of Amazon sellers hit an impressive $10,000 and over per month.

 - 26% of Amazon sellers buy and sell wholesale products to other businesses.
 This percentage of sellers is significantly lower than the percentage selling private label brands.

 - A whopping 95% of Amazon sellers plan to extend their businesses this year, showing that selling on Amazon isn’t going away anytime soon.
 One of the easiest ways to grow is to increase conversion rate, which happens when more of the visitors to your online store go on to make a purchase.
 There are several ways to increase your conversion rate, including detailed product descriptions, a simple user journey, and excellent customer service.

-- Most Amazon sellers are able to manage their business in fewer than 20 hours per week.
+- 76% of Amazon sellers are able to manage their business in fewer than 20 hours per week.
 One way to free up more of your time to focus on growing your business and steadily increasing profits is to invest in a helpdesk, that makes manual tasks automated.